backstage/backstage/docs/features/kubernetes/permission-integration.md

    | 'customresources'
 ```

 - Ensure that the kubernetes resources in your cluster have a label that an entity in your catalog can use via label selector annotation.
-Workloads and custom endpoints make use of an entityRef field in the request, that entity ref should have an annotation like:
+Workloads and custom endpoints make use of an entity reference field in the request, that entity reference should have an annotation like:

 ```
 metadata: